-5. Go vertical with a pergola
+8. Go vertical with a pergola

 Teaming a pergola with a deck can add to the impression of the space as an outdoor room, whether you use it as a living area like this one, or as a dining space.

 9. Build in planting

 You can gently soften the lines of your deck by creating space for planting within the overall design.
 Here, spiky architectural foliage as well as blooms spill over on to the deck from the beds that are part of the split-level feature.

 10. Use colour to make your deck feel bigger

 If your garden’s small, you can finish your deck in a pale hue that can help make your outdoor space look bigger by reflecting the daylight to space-expanding effect.

-8. Stay on the deck for longer
+11. Stay on the deck for longer

 Need something smaller?
 A patio heater could allow you to fit more furniture into your space.
 You can even get tabletop designs you can put on the dining table.

-9. Keep your deck private with planting
+12. Keep your deck private with planting

 Feeling overlooked by the neighbours isn’t going to result in relaxed outdoor living, so consider planting that can shield you from the gaze of onlookers.
-If there’s room, you can design your deck with a border beyond that will screen the space, or if space is tight or you want to be able to take plants with you when you move home, use tall planters for your greenery.
+If there’s room, you can design your deck with a border beyond that will screen the space.
+Or, if space is tight, or you want to be able to take plants with you when you move home, use tall planters for your greenery.

-10. Comfy up your deck
+13. Comfy up your deck

 Choose furniture that would look as good indoors as out, too, and add comfort with cushions.
 Simple touches like a vase of flowers can also help turn the deck into a real outdoor living room.

-11. Go dark to make a statement
+14. Go dark to make a statement

 There’s no need to go for decking in natural wood tones – and choosing a deep hue can bring a dramatic touch to an outdoor space.

 Grey and black shades have contemporary credentials but they aren’t just for modern gardens.
 Combine them with vintage-look furniture as seen here and they’ll work in cottage-style gardens.
 We love the way the colours and shapes of the chairs have been mixed and matched here, too, creating a casual eclectic look.

-12. Draw attention to a dining area
+15. Draw attention to a dining area

 Use height and vertical elements and you can turn a deck designed for outdoor dining into a centrepiece.
 Raising the deck just a little can help zone it as part of a larger decked area or assist in distinguishing it from other landscaping materials.

-13. Plan an outdoor kitchen
+16. Plan an outdoor kitchen

 Why not super-size your deck to make space for an outdoor kitchen so you can take cooking and dining outside for the summer?
-It’ll keep you talking to your guests rather than tucked away in the house while they’re enjoying the sunshine and, if you opt for a full outdoor kitchen, as well as a BBQ, you can incorporate a sink and fridge, plus storage and preparation space that’ll avoid the need to go back and forth to the house.
+It’ll keep you talking to your guests rather than tucked away in the house while they’re enjoying the sunshine.
+And, if you opt for a full outdoor kitchen as well as a BBQ, you can incorporate a sink and fridge, plus storage and preparation space that’ll avoid the need to go back and forth to the house.

-14. Link to the interior
+17. Link to the interior